Step 1

 • How has ERP improved data accuracy and reliability?

-• How does this impact decision making?
+• How does this affect decision-making?

-B) Clarify what exists
+B) Clarifying what already exists

 • Your communication flows

-• The process
+• The processes

 • Software used

-2. Ensure growth
+2. Ensuring growth

-3. Involve the teams
+3. Involving teams

 C) Determine your budget